lucas-piessevaux/lucas-piessevaux.github.io/research.md

 #### Here are my past and current research projects.
 - **An equivariant Adams spectral sequence based on MO**

   My current PhD project.
 The global spectrum **MO** for elementary abelian 2-groups represent the universal equivariant 2-torsion global group law.
-Further, at the trivial group is associated Hopf algebroid is equivalent to the classical dual Steenrod algebra.
-Their Adams spectral sequences are related by a series of Bockstein spectral sequences, which give us a systematic way to produce classes in an equivariant analogue of the Adams spectral sequence.
+Further, at the trivial group its associated Hopf algebroid is equivalent to the classical dual Steenrod algebra.
+Their respective Adams spectral sequences are related by a series of Bockstein spectral sequences, which give us a systematic way to produce classes in an equivariant analogue of the Adams spectral sequence.

 - **Deformations of stable homotopy theory**